yunjey/show-attend-and-tell/README.md

 <br/>

 ## References
-The referenced author's theano code can be found [here] (https://github.com/kelvinxu/arctic-captions).

-This repo is an upgraded version of the existing tensorflow implementation.
+Referenced author's theano code can be found [here] (https://github.com/kelvinxu/arctic-captions).
+Additionally, this repo is an upgraded version of the existing tensorflow implementation.
 You can find it [here] (https://github.com/jazzsaxmafia/show_attend_and_tell.tensorflow).

 <br/>